 Companies with recognition programs have a 31 percent lower voluntary turnover rate than their peers who rely on ineffective recognition programs, according to a Bersin & Associates press release.
 And not only that: Over 80 percent of employees said they were motivated to work harder when they received appreciation for their work, reported a Glassdoor press release.

-It’s crucial that, when putting together your proposal, you also describe why employee recognition can help a company’s bottom line and front line.
+It’s crucial that, when putting together your proposal, you also describe why the best recognition programs can help a company’s bottom line and front line.
 You could do this by again citing Mann and Dvorak who stated that recognizing employees improves engagement, and this, in turn, increases company loyalty and productivity.
 A 2015 study conducted by the Society for Human Resource Management supported this claim.
 Out of 800 HR professionals in organizations that had more than 500 employees, 80 percent said their organization had a recognition program, and 90 percent of those that had value-based systems said it had a positive impact on employee engagement.

 These types of statistics can be the foundation of a comprehensive report that you (and your team) eventually propose to your CEO.
 The more in-depth your research, the better chance you’ll have of selling your CEO on a rewards and recognition program and avoid program failure.